 kubectl get namespace

-By default, Kubernetes comes with three namespaces.
+By default, Kubernetes comes with a few predefined namespaces.
 We can see them here:

 This namespace has objects created by Kubernetes system: